 The leaves are alternate, 5-parted with 3 larger sections at the top of the leaf and two smaller leaflets separated from the others and placed on the leaf stalk near where it meets the stem making these look like large stipules.
 The upper leaflets are oblanceolate (broadest in the upper third) while the lower leaflets are more triangular shaped.
 All have smooth edges, but with edge and fine surface hair.

 The inflorescence is a rounded umbel of 4 to 8 stalked flowers that rises from the upper leaf axils.
 From above the arrangement resembles a whorl.

 The flowers have a hairy tubular green calyx with 5 long pointed teeth.
-The yellow flower petals are arranged in pea fashion with a standard (banner) above, two lateral petals project forward projecting and enclosing the two petals of the keel.
+The yellow flower petals are arranged in pea fashion with a standard (banner) above, two lateral petals project forward enclosing the two petals of the keel.
 The keel houses the stamens and pistil.
-Flower petals may show some brick-red nectar guide marks in bright sun.
+The banner petal may show some brick-red nectar guide marks in bright sun.
 Flowers are about 1/2 inch long.
 Insects must penetrate the keel petals to pollinate the flower.

 Seed: Mature flowers produce brown linear seed pods that project outward from the flower cluster and look like bird's feet.
 The pods are about 1 inch long and split in two when ripe with a twisting motion that ejects the seeds.
 Each pod half contains a number of shiny light brown kidney shaped seeds, about 2 mm long, each in its own compartment.

 Habitat: Bird's-foot Trefoil grows from a branching taproot, with laterals near the surface.
 When not grown in cultivation (see below) it is found in disturbed sites, path edges and uncut areas where there is mostly full sun and mesic to dry conditions.
-It spreads via the seeds.
+It spreads via the seeds and is invasive.